gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-11-09-new-3d-golf-simulation-video-game-series.md

 ## Music

 The music in this series is really some of the best FM synth you'll hear.
-I can recommend this episode of the [Pixelated Audio podcast](https://pixelatedaudio.com) to get a quick summary.
+I can recommend this episode of the [Pixelated Audio podcast](https://pixelatedaudio.com) to bring you up to speed.

 {% youtube qPoc3Gk_KxM %}